BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Cave Dweller.

-Chittering Hordes â€” See page 122.
+Chittering Hordes — See page 122.

-Swap with Me â€” *Grinnah has an uncanny knack of being able to get another Goblin in trouble in order to protect himself.*
+Swap with Me — *Grinnah has an uncanny knack of being able to get another Goblin in trouble in order to protect himself.*

 Swap with Me is a special Heroic Action that Grinnah can use at the